upleveled/coding-gym-new-year-countdown/README.md

-# coding-gym-new-year-countdown
+# Coding Gym: New Year Countdown

-Coding Gym: Count down to the next New Year
+Count down to the next New Year